 When cats interact for longer periods of time (an hour or more), keep the sanctuary set up because you’ll want to put the newcomer back in there at night and when you’re not around to supervise.
 As for supervision, keep it casual in appearance so the cats don’t feel as if you’re hovering over them.
 You want to see their reactions, and they may not act as naturally if you’re too close.
 Some cats feel more secure when the owner is nearby, so you’ll have to create a balance: present but casual and relaxed.

 If you sense too much focus on the newcomer or growing tension, toss out some treats or a toy to divert them.
 Anything that will be viewed as positive to shift their mind-set will work.
 Keep an interactive toy nearby to use if you notice one cat starting to stalk another, and try to use it before an actual incident occurs.
 In a pinch, if one cat is about to attack another, you can make a loud noise or clap your hands, but the more you can keep things positive, the faster the cats will accept one another.
-Don’t get upset or punish any of your resident cats for showing aggression.
+Don’t get upset and never punish any of your resident cats for showing aggression.
 This will only undo the positive associations you’re trying to establish.

 Watch for subtle threats.
 A direct stare and raised hindquarters is an easy posture for owners to miss but is most intimidating to a new cat.
 You may want to put bells on the collars of the cats that consistently display aggression so everyone can better monitor their whereabouts.